 Addressing the skills shortage in life sciences

-How can collaboration help to fill the skills shortage gap to ensure that the UK can compete in the global future of life sciences?
+How can collaboration help to fill the life sciences skills shortage gap to ensure that the UK can compete in the global future?

 The Topol Review* of digital training needs for the NHS was published in February 2019, and according to the review, cross-sector collaboration is vital to the future success of medicines development.
 But this can only be achieved if there is enough scientific talent coming up through the ranks to cement the UK’s place in the global health marketplace – and collaboration could be key to addressing the problem.